National Honor Society

-To meet the requirements for induction into NHS, the student must first and foremost have a 90 average for all work done at Awty in high school excluding PE classes.
+To meet the requirements for induction into NHS, the student must first and foremost have a 90 average for all core classes at Awty in high school.
 The student must also display the four tenets of NHS, which are:

 SCHOLARSHIP---Scholarship means each student has a commitment to learning.
 We should continue to learn even when formal education has ended, for the education ends only with the end of life.
 Knowledge is one great element in life that can lead to the highest success, and it can be acquired in only one way – through diligence and effort.
 Learning furnishes the lamp by which we read the past, and it is the light which illuminates the future.

 SERVICE---Service can be described in various ways.
 In the routine of the day’s work, many opportunities arise to help others.
 Willingness to work for the benefit of those in need, without monetary compensation or recognition, is the quality we seek in our membership.
 We are committed to the idea of volunteering our time and abilities to the creation of a better tomorrow.

 LEADERSHIP---Leaders should exert a wholesome influence on the school.
 In taking the initiative in class and school activities, a real leader strives to train and aid others to attain the same objective.
 The price of leadership is sacrifice – the willingness to yield one’s personal interests for the interest of others.
 A leader will go forward when others hesitate.
 Leadership is always needed; thus, to lead is an essential charge to all our members.